 4. Business Incubators

-Business incubator is also a viable option to apply for small business loans to finance your start-up business; these incubators are there to support your business at various stages of development.
+A business incubator is also a viable option to apply for small business loans to finance your start-up business; these incubators are there to support your business at various stages of development.
 They would even help you get access to potential investors if they are unable to assist you on their own.
-Business incubators are mostly under the supervision of government to encourage entrepreneurs to start their business to create more job opportunities in the market.
+Business incubators are mostly under the supervision of the government to encourage entrepreneurs to start their business to create more job opportunities in the market.

 5. Bank Loans

 Applying for a small business or short-term business loan from a bank is most probably the first thought that comes to every person who is about to start a new business and needs finances to start it off the ground.
 It’s true that banks offer many advantages to loan-takers, willing to provide personalized services or customized repayments methods for the latter.
-You should look for a bank whose offers will meet your specific needs and requirements related to loan.
+You should look for a bank whose offers will meet your specific needs and requirements related to a loan.
 The only hurdle that comes in the way for some of the business owners is that they don’t fall into the criteria to apply for a small business loan due to poor personal credit score rating, etc. Banks make them undergo many processes before approving a loan, for which one needs to be well prepared.
-It is advised you go and ask for the requirements of the bank to apply for a loan, and then if you think you fulfil all their requirements, apply for a loan; otherwise look for some other option instead of getting your loan application rejected.
+It is advised you go and ask for the requirements of the bank to apply for a loan, and then if you think you fulfill all their requirements, apply for a loan; otherwise look for some other option instead of getting your loan application rejected.